-PMC-100 allows transparent, in-field testing of SRAMs and memory protection logic within a core concurrently with functional operation, without corrupting memory or logic state.
+PMC-100 allows transparent, in-field testing of SRAMs and memory protection logic within a core during functional operation, without corrupting memory or logic state.

-PMC-100 is typically used in functional safety applications and can be used to carry out testing on a periodic basis, at power on/off, or when a parity or Error Correcting Code (ECC) error is detected.
-It is programmable and highly parameterized, and therefore, it can be used with any IP core that supports online Memory Built-In Self Test (MBIST) and contains embedded memory.
+PMC-100 is a Programmable MBIST Controller which is typically used in functional safety applications and can be used to carry out testing on a periodic basis, at power on/off, or when a parity or Error Correcting Code (ECC) error is detected.
+It is programmable and highly parameterized, and therefore, it can be used with any IP core that supports on-line Memory Built-In Self Test (MBIST).
 PMC-100 can also be used to dump embedded memory content to a debugger using a software read triggered execution mode, making it useful for silicon bring-up and investigating software faults such as cache coherency bugs.